purescript-contrib/pulp/README.md

 `pulp` supports the following commands:

+* `pulp init` generates a project skeleton with a `bower.json` file and a simple example program.
 * `pulp install` will install dependencies as given in the `bower.json` file.
 It essentially just invokes `bower install`.
 * `pulp build` invokes the PureScript compiler.
 Currently, it just